Sakurann/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 : The URL of the pushed authorization responset endpoint at which an SIOP implementation can `POST` an authorization response to exchange for a `response_uri` value usable in the `redirect_uri`.
 The presence of this value is sufficient for SIOP to determine that it may use the PARM flow.

 `require_pushed_authorization_responses`
-: Boolean parameter indicating whether the Relying Party accepts authorization response data only via PARM.
+: Boolean parameter indicating whether the Relying Party accepts authorization response data ONLY via PARM.
 If omitted, the default value is `false`.

 ## Cross Device {#parm_cross_device}